Where are we now? while in the same time each of us is also somewhere else*

 B: Maybe it was always like that.
 Vital experience never matches the institutional history.

-D: In the future there won’t be such a thing as institutional history or any kind of history of our times.
+D: In the future there won’t be such a thing as an institutional history or any kind of history of our times.
 The future to come will be ever changing now.

-B: What we need now is new terminology and means of delineation of what is considered to be the role of the artist.
+B: What we need now is a new terminology and means of delineation of what is considered to be the role of the artist.

 A: Don’t you see that we are all dressed in black?
 We are made-to-order to fit the same model with all our differences.